nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

 This query covers all the same data returned in rep-defined search 1 with the addition of immunisations and uncategorised data.

-This search is intended to cover common use cases relating to peadiatric care where childhood vaccinations and observations may often be required.
+This search is intended to cover common use cases relating to paediatric care where childhood vaccinations and observations may often be required.

 #### Request